kubermatic/docs/content/kubermatic/master/tutorials_howtos/project_and_cluster_management/seed_cluster/_index.en.md

 ### Example Seed

-The following is an example Seed, showing all possible options.
+**The following is an example Seed, showing all the possible options**.

 ```yaml
 {{< readfile "kubermatic/master/data/seed.yaml" >}}